 If there is a switchover event, processes that appear in the Process Monitor disappear and the connection to the failed server drops.
 The Process Monitor reconnects to the new primary server when it is available and new processes can start.
 However, processes started before the switchover event don't reappear until the failed primary server fully restarts as the backup server and the persistence data synchronization occurs.

-Other Server Parameters
+Optional Server Parameters

-In addition to the switchover-related server parameters documented in the previous section, the following optional server parameters are available.
+In addition to switchover-related server parameters, the following optional server parameters are available.
 For more information about server parameters, see the Interaction Administrator documentation.